JSmurf/btrfly-keyboard/README.md

 more pictures in `pictures`

-This is a fork of the [Dactyl-ManuForm](https://github.com/tshort/dactyl-keyboard).
+This is a fork of the btrfly keyboard, which is a fork of the [Dactyl-ManuForm](https://github.com/tshort/dactyl-keyboard).
 The Dactyl-Manuform is a fork of the [Dactyl](https://github.com/adereth/dactyl-keyboard) with the thumb cluster from [ManuForm](https://github.com/jeffgran/ManuForm).

+This fork has been modified to create a 4x6 layout instead of the 4x5 that the original btrfly has.
+This has not been tested yet, but will be updated as any necessary adjustments are made.

 ## Wiring